hashicorp/terraform-provider-azurerm/website/docs/r/data_share_dataset_blob_storage.html.markdown

 * `name` - (Required) The name which should be used for this Data Share Blob Storage Dataset.
 Changing this forces a new Data Share Blob Storage Dataset to be created.

-* `share_id` - (Required) The ID of the Data Share in which this Data Share Blob Storage Dataset should be created.
+* `data_share_id` - (Required) The ID of the Data Share in which this Data Share Blob Storage Dataset should be created.
 Changing this forces a new Data Share Blob Storage Dataset to be created.

 * `container_name` - (Required) The name of the storage account container to be shared with the receiver.
 Changing this forces a new Data Share Blob Storage Dataset to be created.